techone --service=cloud-migration

 Gradual Migration

 We migrate the system piece by piece.
-The new system runs alongside the old one with minimal disruption to operations.
+The old system stays in production as a fallback, with minimal disruption to daily work.

 Data Migration